-- Microsoft Data Loader Service – A bulk data loader service from Microsoft for Dynamics 365 Online provided as part of the lifecycle services for dynamics.
-(And makes use of Azure to stage the data.)
+- Microsoft Data Loader Service – A bulk data loader service from Microsoft for Dynamics 365 Online makes use of Azure to stage the data.

 - Microsoft On-Premise to Online Conversion Service – new service to support the migration from on-premise to online.
 Including all of your data and configurations.

 Note: If you are migrating a CRM on premise instance to Online you CANNOT simply take a backup of the on premise database and apply directly to Online.
 But with Microsoft Dynamics CRM 2011 on-premise and later we can use the on-premise to online conversion service.